© Crown copyright 2019

 - the engagement and payment details

-If your address has changed please follow the guidance at Tell HMRC about a change to your business.
+If your name or address has changed you must tell HMRC about a change to your business.

 Read about how to use the employment intermediaries template for specific details about the information needed for the report.